$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras

-where $\Lambda_Q$ is the preprojective algebra of $Q$; see \cite{GP}.
+for all integers $q$, where $\Lambda_Q$ is the preprojective algebra of $Q$; see \cite{GP}.
 This isomorphism is the key ingredient in our proof, which may be viewed as a bigraded version of Van den Bergh duality; see Remark \ref{remark:vandenberghduality}.
 Combining the above two isomorphisms we obtain